core-code/MiscApps/README.md

 # MiscApps
-*A collection of mac applications and tools for developers*
+*A collection of mac apps, tools and source-code for developers and power-users*

 https://www.corecode.io/index_opensource.html